 The datagram transport modes that are supported are the one described in clause 5.32.6.2.2.1 of TS 23.501 [3].

-6. The UE selects a multipath QUIC connection to be used for the new Ethernet flow (e.g. based on the selected QFI) and the UE allocates a new QUIC stream (e.g. stream 40) in this multipath QUIC connection.
-This new stream is associated with the new Ethernet flow.
-The UE configures the new stream to transmit data traffic using the selected steering mode for this flow.
+5. The UE selects a multipath QUIC connection to be used for the new Ethernet flow (e.g. based on the selected QFI) and the UE allocates a QUIC stream (e.g. stream 40) in this multipath QUIC connection.
+This stream is associated with the new Ethernet flow.

+6. If a new stream QUIC is allocated, the UE sends an extended HTTP CONNECT request to UPF (as defined in draft-ietf-masque-connect-ethernet [8]) indicating that Ethernet proxying over HTTP is needed.
+If this is accepted by UPF, it responds with a 200 status.

+UE configures the stream to transmit data traffic using the selected steering mode and transport mode for this flow.